github/codeql/docs/codeql/codeql-cli/creating-and-working-with-codeql-packs.rst

 The version number is optional.
 If you leave off the version number, the latest version will be added.

 This command updates the ``qlpack.yml`` file with the requested dependencies and downloads them into the package cache.
+Please note that this command will reformat the file and remove all comments.

 You can also manually edit the ``qlpack.yml`` file to include dependencies and install the dependencies with the command: